Jump to Navigation

 Specifically Tailored Guidance for Fathers

 Fathers are sometimes given second-class, or "babysitter" status in Massachusetts custody cases.
 Not if that father is represented by our firm!
-If you are a father concerned with preserving your lifestyle after divorce, you want to maintain your relationship with your children, and you want your financial rights protected - all without the drama, grief, and frustration that men sometimes experience - contact Massachusetts Family Law Group.
+If you are a father concerned with preserving your lifestyle after divorce, you want to maintain your relationship with your children, and you want your financial rights protected - all without the drama, grief, and frustration that men sometimes experience - contact The Massachusetts Family Law Group.

-If you have questions, we have answers to all the "can't eat, can't sleep" questions that keep you up at night.
-Avoid the drama and anxiety of feeling unprepared and overwhelmed as you navigate through the Massachusetts divorce process.
-Call a Boston fathers' rights lawyer at (800) 763-1030.
+To learn more, call a Boston fathers' rights lawyer at (800) 763-1030.
 Or, send an e-mail to schedule a free initial consultation.
 We represent fathers throughout Eastern Massachusetts, fighting for their rights and for positive outcomes for them and for their children.
 Our cases appear regularly in the Probate and Family courts in Essex, Suffolk, Norfolk and Middlesex counties.

 A Statewide Brain Trust of Divorce